Indefinite leave to remain (refugee, humanitarian protection or Discretionary Leave)

 Your partner or child must apply online for family reunion.

-You’ll need to have your fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre as part of your application.
+They’ll need to have their fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre as part of their application.

-You can’t apply online if you’re applying from North Korea.
+Your partner or child cannot apply online if they’re applying from North Korea.

 Apply in the UK